-You'll consider the role of education in society.
-For example as part of your studies you'll look into gender and ethnicity differences in school achievement.
-You'll also learn how to apply your own sociology research methods to the study of education.
+Students will consider the role of education in society.
+For example, as part of their studies, students will look into gender and ethnicity differences in school achievement.
+Students will also learn how to apply your own sociology research methods to the study of education.